ClickHouse/JSONBench/README.md

 The full compressed dataset takes 125 Gb of disk space, uncompressed it takes up to 425 Gb.

 For reference, the initial benchmarks have been run on the following machines:
-- AWS EC2 instance: m6i.8xlarge
-- Disk: > 10Tb gp3
+- Hardware: m6i.8xlarge AWS EC2 instance with 10Tb gp3 disks
 - OS: Ubuntu 24.04

-If you're interested in running the full benchmark, be aware that it will take several hours or days depending on the database.
+If you're interested in running the full benchmark, be aware that it will take several hours or days, depending on the database.

 ## Usage